Appalachian music: Continental Europeans

 There were German, Polish and Czech cultural pockets in Appalachia as well as many Dutch and French Huguenot immigrants.
 These cultures largely assimilated, but some songs and melodies, for example the German "Fischer's Hornpipe", remained in the repertoires of their Americanized ancestors.
 A recording of the fiddler Tommy Jarrell playing "Fisher's Hornpipe" can be heard online.

 The "Appalachian" or "mountain" dulcimer, thought to have been a modification of a Germanic instrument such as the scheitholt, (or possibly the Norwegian langeleik or the French épinette des Vosges) emerged in Southwest Pennsylvania and Northwest Virginia in the 19th century.
 In the early 20th century, settlement schools in Kentucky taught the fretted dulcimer to students, helping spread its popularity in the region.
 Jean Ritchie was largely responsible for popularizing the instrument among folk music enthusiasts in the 1950s.

 Appalachian yodeling is thought to have entered the Appalachian mountains in the 18th century, brought by immigrants from Germany, Scandinavia and Switzerland, where it was generally used to communicate over longs distances in mountainous terrain similar to the Appalachians.
 Vocal feathering, practiced by singers including Doug Wallin and described as a "half-yodel", (or more accurately, according to Judith McCulloh, as 'A sudden or forceful raising of the soft palate against the back wall of the throat and/or a sudden closing of the glottis at the very end of a given note, generally accompanied by a rise in pitch'), may also be Germanic in origin.

 The Old Plantation, c.1790, shows African American slaves playing a banjo-like instrument, probably in Beaufort County, South Carolina.

+Affrilachians

+Affrilachians have had a profound impact on regional Appalachian music culture, partially owning to the fact that Affrilachians have been in the region for as long as the earliest Europeans.
+African musical traditional have influenced all Appalachian music styles; moreover, the blues is foundational to bluegrass and country music.
+Affrilachians also have distinct musical styles formed within their community, including Affrilachian styles of jazz and the blues.

+The banjo has its origins in Africa and the African American community; the banjo now has many derivative forms, including the banjolin, among others.
+The washboard, which is played by using one's hands or thimble to stroke the riffs on the instrument, also has its origins in the African diaspora in the Americas.
+Washboards are used in place of drums to produce percussion sounds.
+The washtub bass, another instrument commonly found in Appalachian music, also originated in Affrilachian communities before being adopted by White string bands.
+Also known as the gutbucket, (or in other countries the "gas-tank bass" or "laundrophone"), it is usually made from a metal wash tub, a staff or stick, and sometimes four or more strings (though the vast majority of washtub basses use only one string).
+The bass may also have tuning pegs.
+Many Affrilachian and Black Southern instruments have used to stereotype African Americans, for example during minstrel shows.